-Architecture & Design Panel
+Architecture & Design Roundtable

 Carl is HOK’s president, managing principal of the New York, New Jersey and Philadelphia studios, and a member of the executive committee.
 He also leads HOK’s technical board, which directs global quality management and virtual design and construction initiatives.